Kate Carter - Chief Executive Officer

 She relocated from Bedfordshire to Dorset in the Summer of 2001.
 Her first teaching role was in a small school in Christchurch, after completing a successful NQT year there, she moved to what was then Canford Heath Middle School.
 Lucy soon became a part of the senior leadership team and helped to take the school from RI to Good.
 In 2015 TEACH Poole was created, which joined up the 4 local schools in the area.
 Lucy helped to create strong links with Haymoor Junior School and became the Head of School at Haymoor in 2018.
 Having taught within the Poole area for the last 20 years, and watching each of the schools grow and develop, Lucy is passionate about TEACH Poole and feels honoured to have been part of its creation and journey to excellence.

 After graduating with a BA Hons combined studies degree in English and Art, Kay gained a PGCE from Chichester Institute of HE and began teaching at Haymoor Middle School in 1998.
 Having been fortunate enough to secure a career that made her happy in a community that she is committed to, Kay has enjoyed a range of leadership roles across the full primary age range and up to Year 7.
-With a passionate belief in the role of education in developing lifelong learners and securing futures, the role of Trust Standards and Scrutiny Lead enables Kay to contribute to the achievement of the children across the TEACH Trust.
-Kay is Professional Tutor for Poole SCITT and a member of their curriculum, quality and development committee.
-These roles enable her to support the development of trainee teachers so that they are equipped to contribute to the future of the teaching profession.
+With a passionate belief in the role of education in developing lifelong learners and securing futures, the role of Trust Head of Curriculum and Standards enables Kay to contribute to the achievement of the children across the TEACH Trust.
+Alongside this role, in her capacity as Deputy Professional Coordinator for Poole SCITT, Kay is privileged to support the development of trainee teachers so that they are equipped to contribute to the future of the teaching profession.

 Georgina Verrinder - SCITT Professional Co-ordinator